KyleRego/anki_record/README.md

 ## Usage

-The Anki package object is instantiated with `AnkiRecord::AnkiPackage.new` and if passed a block, will execute the block and zip the `*.apkg` file:
+The Anki package object is instantiated with `AnkiRecord::AnkiPackage.new` and if passed a block, will execute the block, and then zip the `*.apkg` file:

 ```ruby
 require "anki_record"